chucknorris/uppercut/README.markdown

 It helps keep to the product updated, pays for site hosting, etc. https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=4410250

 # RELEASE NOTES
+=0.9.0.266=
+* Adding the ability to use PowerShell to write custom tasks.
+To run powershell - you need to set unrestricted if you are not going to sign the scripts.
+Because this possibly exposes a possible security hole, it is turned off by default.
+There is a property (allow.powershell.unrestricted) you can set to true in the Uppercut.config file.
+Look in the external tools section for the setting. (r266)
+* Adding the ability to use Ruby to write custom tasks. (r265)
+* Enhanced support of Git versioning on TeamCity. (r263)
+* Fixed a small bug in NAnt related to running .NET 4.0. (r262)
+* DocBuilder will do both .template and .xml now. (r247)

 =0.9.0.246=
 * Fixed - Git versioning had an issue with creating the initial tag for versioning - see http://code.google.com/p/uppercut/issues/detail?id=9 for details (r243)
 * Zip nows versions the zip file name by default.
 Check your zip.post.build.
 You may need to remove or change zip.post.build. (r240)
 * Support for .NET 4.0 beta2 has been added. (r238)

 =0.9.0.235=
 * UppercuT supports Git for versioning - The numbering system is branch specific.
 * Added ILMERGE tasks to the samples
 * Code is now built to a folder under build_output.
 This is the same folder it goes to under code_drop, so in the case of uppercut, build_output\UppercuT\ instead of just build_output.
   * BREAKING CHANGE: For your custom tasks, you may need to make changes.

 # CREDITS
 see docs/legal/CREDITS (just LEGAL/Credits in the zip folder)